cuthbertLab/music21/music21/doc/moduleStream.rst

 **splitByClass()**

-    Given a stream, get all objects specified by objName and then form two new streams, where fx returns 1/True for the first stream and other values for the second stream.
-Probably better named SplitByClass or similar.
+    Given a stream, get all objects specified by objName and then form two new streams.
+Fx should be a lambda or other function on elements.
+All elements where fx returns True go in the first stream.
+All other elements are put in the second stream.

     >>> a = Stream()
     >>> for x in range(30,81):